Healing Your Inner Teenager: From Inner Conflict to Peace

 The inner teen wants to take empowered action (to protect herself and be free) but the problem is she doesn’t yet have the tools because she is still a child, not yet an adult.
 When she is activated within us due to fear and the impulse to protect, without an “inner mother” at the wheel to comfort and guide, the inner teen can actually perpetuate the problematic programming we received from family and the patriarchal culture, in a misguided effort to be safe and free and in control.
 This is really important to understand as it’s a form of self-sabotage when we allow a panicked or reactive inner teen to be at the wheel of our self-system, rather than our adult self/ inner mother.
 Explore the importance of healing your inner teenager and how to start.

 This is part 2 in an article series about the inner teenager.
 Read Part 1 of this series here for more context on the role of your inner teenager in perpetuating patriarchy.
-Or download my free ebook here!
+Or check out my new mini-course on Healing the Inner Teenager.

 The way our inner teen shows up within us has everything to do with what we actually went through as teenagers.
 Whatever suffering we experienced back then is the key to healing that inner teen today.